jacobpalm/jacobpalm/README.md

 ## Hi there 👋
+I am a Danish IT-professional with an interest in retro computing and development.
+Professionally, I work with as an IT consultant/technician with focus on IT infrastructure, security and advisory, in both cloud and on-premises environments.

+Outside of work, since the late 1990s, I have been fascinated by the simplicity of older computers, and the challenges involved in developing software that can run on the limited resources provided by them.
+Besides developing on these older computers, I sometimes collect and restore them - always curious about the inner workings and design.
+This hobby has taken me as far back as the ZX Spectrum, with the Amiga and countless DOS and Windows-based computers and Macs bridging the gap all the way up to modern systems.

 <!--
 **jacobpalm/jacobpalm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.